elcicd/el-CICD-docs/tutorial.md

 **Figure**
 _Non-prod Jenkins Pipelines_

-#### Confirm the Configuration of the `test-cicd` Project in GitHub
+#### Confirm Non-prod Configuration of the `test-cicd` Project in GitHub

-Go to GitHub, and click on any of the demo repositories you cloned, go to repository's settings, and if you check both the webhooks and deploy keys, you should now see both having been just added.
-Assuming you are using CRC for the tutorial, the webhook will not work, since the link is not accessible from GitHub.
+Got to GitHub, and head over to the Settings section of any of your tutorial projects; e.g. Test-CICD1.
+Click on `Deploy Keys` on the left-hand menu.
+You should a deploy key named `el-cicd-non-prod-deploy-key|apps-crc.testing|test-cicd` listed, which represents the which engineering server, cluster wild card, and project (delimited by pipes) is managing that key.

+Click on Webhooks.
+You should find a push Webhook back to your engineering cluster and referencing the Build to Dev pipeline for that microservice.

 ## Non-prod SDLC Support